Basement Membrane, Gomori Stain Kit

-A straightforward silver technique similar to the Jones Method for identification of glomerular and tubular basement membranes in renal tissue.
+A straightforward silver technique for identification of glomerular and tubular basement membranes in renal tissue.

 • No Titration!